Wayne State University Law School, J.D., 2000

 - Southern District of New York

-Matthew P. Allen is a business, securities, and intellectual property litigator and trial lawyer who has tried and arbitrated a wide variety of cases in a wide variety of venues, from tough cases in the trenches of Detroit’s criminal courts to sophisticated multimillion-dollar international intellectual property cases.
+Matthew P. Allen is a litigator and trial lawyer who has tried and arbitrated a wide variety of cases in a wide variety of venues, from tough cases in the trenches of Detroit’s criminal courts to sophisticated multimillion-dollar international intellectual property and securities cases.
 He also is a skilled appellate lawyer who has handled a variety of cases in state and federal appellate courts.